greendog99/3D-Printing/Filaments.md

 ---------

 eSun PLA+ - Prints great @ 200º.
-Layers sometimes don't adhere strongly, which could probably be solved with a slightly higher printing temperature.
-Slightly expensive, $23/kg.
+Layers sometimes don't adhere strongly, which may be solved with a slightly higher printing temperature.
+Expensive @ $23/kg.

 Monoprice PLA+ - Very easy to print with.
+Comes in 1/2 kg spools @
+$13 ($26/kg).

 Anycubic PLA - Very easy to print with.

-Comgrow/Creality PLA - White prints fine.
+Comgrow/Creality PLA - Prints and looks fine.

 Overture PLA - Black prints great.
 A bit of corner curling.
 Price varies.